shortlab/2025-pamadeo-SB-thesis/README.md

 "The Effect of Simultaneous Proton Irradiation and Corrosion on Stainless Steel exposed to Liquid Lead-Bismuth at 675°C"

-[1-Sample-Images](1-Sample-Images/): SEM images of all 3 samples [Full-Images](1-Sample-Images/Full-Images/), both as originally taken and stitched into a long image, as well as selected areas near the surface [Surface-Selection-Images](1-Sample-Images/Surface-Selection-Images/) at different percents of total image thickness
+[1-Sample-Images](1-Sample-Images/): SEM images of all 3 samples [Full-Images](1-Sample-Images/Full-Images/), both as originally taken ("piece images") and stitched into a long image, as well as selected areas near the surface [Surface-Selection-Images](1-Sample-Images/Surface-Selection-Images/) at different percents of total image thickness

 [4-Stastical-Analyses-Corrosion](4-Statistical-Analyses-Corrosion.ijm): .ijm file to process the thresholded images in FIJI and output the corrosion depth